Code Snippet Saver

 How to Use This Tool

-1. Input: Paste your code or type into the text area.
-Use the language dropdown to tag your code correctly.
+1. Paste your code into the text area or type directly.
+Select the correct programming language from the dropdown to tag your snippet.

-4. Copy: Click the copy icon on any saved snippet to instantly copy it to your clipboard for pasting into your code editor.
+5. Copy to clipboard by clicking the copy icon on any saved snippet.
+The code is copied instantly for pasting into your editor.

 Frequently Asked Questions